isolate-org/documentation/docs/extensions/symfony/installation-and-configuration.md

 # Lazy Objects

 In order to create proxy definitions that are automatically registered in Lazy Objects Wrapper you should use tagged services feature of Symfony service container.
-Each definition should be created by instance of ``Isolate\Symfony\IsolateBundle\LazyObject\Definition\Factory`` that is registered as a service and tagged with ``isolate.lazy_object.definition.factory``.
+Each definition should be created by instance of ``Isolate\Framework\LazyObjects\Definition\Factory`` that is registered as a service and tagged with ``isolate.lazy_object.definition.factory``.

 Example implementation of Factory: